Joojoobee87/kids_in_tow/README.md

 <b>Project Example Idea 1</b>
 Create a site that calls on the Google Maps API and/or the Google Places API (or similar) to allow users to search for their next holiday destination.

-<h2>Research</h2>
+<h2>Research, Planning and Scope</h2>

 The ultimate aim of Kit is to be a nationwide site covering all areas in the UK but due to resource and time constaints, it was pertinent to focus the initial scope of the project on just one area.
 As a resident of Leeds, I decided to focus my site on the city of Leeds and surrounding areas.

-<h2>Planning & Scope</h2>

 As a parent, its always appreciated when others pass on suggestions and recommendations of great places to visit with children.
-Using the Google Maps API, I want to develop a site that caters to parents looking for places to visit that incorporates filters to rule in or out based on different criteria.
+Using the Google Maps API, I want to develop a site that caters to parents like myself, looking for places to visit with their family. rporates filters to show results based on different criteria.

-Phase 1 would be focussed on Leeds with further areas to be developed as additional phases (not within the scope of this project).
+The scope of Phase 1 would be focussed on Leeds with further areas to be developed as additional phases (not within the scope of this project).

+Initial planning focussed on

 <h2>UX Design</h2>